 Some treaties and other international agreements fall under the second category, and involve a present obligation, and therefore result in liability recognition.
 Such present obligation may relate to the U.S. government providing financial and inkind support, including assessed contributions, voluntary contributions, grants, and other assistance to international organizations in which it participates as a member.
-Examples of such agreements include those that establish international organizations under which the U.S. government provides foreign assistance funds to other countries; and claims settlement agreements under which the U.S. government agrees to pay specific sums of money to settle claims.
-For additional information related to treaties and other international agreements that fall under the second category, refer to Note 21-Commitments.
+Examples of such agreements include those that establish international organizations under which the U.S. government undertakes obligations to pay assessed dues to the organization; grant agreements under which the U.S. government provides foreign assistance funds to other countries; and claims settlement agreements under which the U.S. government agrees to pay specific sums of money to settle claims.

 The last category encompasses those treaties or other international agreements which result in contingencies that may require recognition or disclosure in the financial statements.
 Such contingencies may stem from commitments in a treaty or other international agreement to provide goods, services, or financial support when a future event occurs, or from litigation, claims, or assessments forged by other parties to the agreement.
-For additional information related to treaties and other international agreements that fall under the last category, refer to Note 22-Contingencies.
+For additional information related to treaties and other international agreements that fall under the last category, refer to Note 21-Contingencies.